Leagueify/organization/README.md

 # Organization Service

-The Leagueify organization service is responsible for managing user authentication, authorization, and profiles.
+The Leagueify organization service is responsible for managing organizations that may oversee multiple leagues.
 The Leagueify organization service uses [Go][go-download] using version `1.23.0`.

 ## Key Functions